spatie/wordpress-mailcoach/readme.txt

-=== Mailcoach ===
+=== Mailcoach Forms ===
 Contributors: nielsvanp
 Donate link: https://github.com/sponsors/spatie
-Tags: mail, mass mailing, spatie, mailcoach, developer Requires PHP: 8.0
+Tags: mail, mass mailing, spatie, mailcoach, developer Requires PHP: 8.1
-Requires at least: 5.5
+Requires at least: 8.1
-Tested up to: 6.1
+Tested up to: 8.1
-Stable tag: 1.7.4
+Stable tag: 1.0.0
 License: MIT

-This plugin shows a summary of your Mailcoach campaigns, lists and templates inside the WordPress control panel.
+This plugin allows admins to create a subscribe form to a mailcoach email list.
+This can be plugged into your website with a shortcode.

 == Description ==